About the Trail

 Can I camp along the Trail?

-There are a few campsites along the Trail and they can be viewed here.
+There are a few campsites along the Trail and they can be viewed on the Interactive Map.

 If you plan to camp please note it is not legal to wild camp in England or Wales – you will need to stay on official campsites.